Roar (roller coaster)

-Roar (trademarked as ROAR) is the name of a wooden roller coaster at Six Flags America located near Upper Marlboro, Maryland.
-There were originally two roller coasters; the first and current ride was built in 1998 at Six Flags America, and a second ride was built in 1999 at Six Flags Discovery Kingdom.
+Roar (trademarked as ROAR) was a wooden roller coaster located at Six Flags America near Upper Marlboro, Maryland and Six Flags Discovery Kingdom near Vallejo.
 Both rides were designed and built by Great Coasters International (GCI).
 In 2015, Discovery Kingdom announced the retirement of its version of Roar, which Rocky Mountain Construction later renovated and transformed into The Joker, a hybrid roller coaster.
+Roar closed permanently with Six Flags America in November 2025.

 Design and operation

 The ride is a wooden roller coaster with a chain lift hill system.
 It features a unique "Speed Shed" element over a large section of track, designed to enhance the sense of speed without the visual sensory loss of a traditional tunnel.
 Of the two trains used on the ride, each one seats a capacity of 24 people in six cars and utilize both seat belts and lap bars.
 The height of the roller coaster is 95 ft, and its drop is 85 ft; the maximum speed reached is 50.5 mph.
 Unlike classic out and back rides, Roar is a twister design.